almquistj/adkpitch/PITCHME.md

 ![what_is_docker](https://denibertovic.com/talks/supercharge-development-env-using-docker/img/what_is_docker.png)

-+++
+---

+### What is Docker?

 - software container platform
 - can be seen as a lightweight Virtual Machine |
-- automates the task of setting up and configuring development environment |
 - build once, run anywhere, regardless of host distro and kernel version |
-- lightweight - an isolated process, not a virtual machine |
-- uses Linux kernel features like cgroups and namespaces to isolate |
+- based on Linux kernel features like cgroups and namespaces to isolate |
-- previously based on LXC, but now uses libcontainer |
+- previously used LXC, now libcontainer |
 - container is an instance of an image running as isolated process |

 ---